List of professional associations in the United Kingdom

-The following is a list of professional bodies in the United Kingdom.
-Membership of a professional body does not necessarily mean that a person possesses qualifications in the subject area, nor that they are legally able to practice their profession.
+The following is a list of notable professional bodies in the United Kingdom.
 Many of these bodies also act as learned societies for the academic disciplines underlying their professions.
-The UK government has a list of professional associations approved for tax purposes (this includes some non-UK based associations, which are not included here).
+The UK government has a list of professional associations approved for tax purposes (this includes some non-UK-based associations, which are not included here).
 There is a separate list of regulators in the United Kingdom for bodies that are regulators rather than professional associations.

 Chartered

 The following professional bodies are incorporated by royal charter: